FeedEval: Pedagogically Aligned Evaluation of LLM-Generated Essay Feedback: Experimental Results

 \subsubsection{Alignment Across Different LLMs}

 Table \ref{human_alignment_table} reports the alignment between FeedEval and human experts across the three feedback quality dimensions for different LLM backbones. \textbf{3B-scale models trained on dimension-specific datasets achieve the strong alignment, consistently attaining accuracies above 75\% and F1 scores above 70\% across the three dimensions}.
 These fine-tuned models outperform larger frozen models, including GPT-5.1 and Gemini-2.5-Pro, highlighting the effectiveness of dimension-specific fine-tuning for feedback quality evaluation.
+Among the frozen proprietary models, GPT-5.1—when configured with few-shot prompting and CoT—demonstrates the highest overall alignment with human expert annotations.

 Based on its consistent strong performance across all of the dimensions, we adopt Llama3-3B-Instruct as the final FeedEval backbone.
 Cohen’s Kappa of the backbone shows substantial agreement for helpfulness (0.62) and moderate agreement for specificity\footnote{The GPT-4o-based specificity computation used for SpecEval dataset construction shows high human alignment (accuracy: 89.2\%, F1: 92.0\%, Cohen’s Kappa: 0.72); however, we use the fine-tuned 3B model for efficiency.} (0.52) and validity (0.59).